-- the company is required to file a board resolution approving the transfer; - this must be accompanied by transfer forms signed by both the transferor and transferee; - the forms for notification of the new beneficiary owners and the changes in the beneficiary ownership; - share valuation report by an auditor in regard to the value of shares of the company; and - copies of the identification documents of the new shareholders (if they are individuals).
+- the company is required to file a board resolution approving the transfer; - this must be accompanied by transfer forms signed by both the transferor and transferee: - the forms for notification of the new beneficiary owners and the changes in the beneficiary owner-ship; - share valuation report by an auditor on the value of shares of the company; and

-In the case of a transmission of the shares (this occurs upon the death of a shareholder), the authorised representative (holding a grant of letters of administration or of probate) shall notify the company of the death and the directors shall pass a resolution approving the transmission which is filed with the URSB, accompanied by a death certificate and a certified grant of the letters of administration or of probate sealed by the court.
+In the case of a transmission of the shares (this occurs upon the death of a shareholder), the authorised representative (holding a grant of letters of administration or probate) shall notify the company of the death and the directors shall pass a resolution approving the transmission, which is filed with the URSB. accompanied by a death certificate and a certified grant of the letters of administration or probate sealed by the court.

 For an allotment of the shares:

-- if it is an allotment arising from an increase of the share capital and therefore creation of new shares: - an ordinary resolution shall be passed by the shareholders increasing the shares of the company and altering the memorandum of association of the company; - a board resolution allotting the newly created shares; - Form 12 (notice of increase of share capital); - Form 10 (return of allotment); and - notification of the beneficiary owners. - For a further allotment of the un-allotted shares: - a board resolution allotting the un-allotted shares; - Form 10 (return of allotment); and - notification of the beneficiary owners of the new shareholders.
+- if it is an allotment arising from an increase of the share capital and therefore creation of new shares: - an ordinary resolution shall be passed by the shareholders increasing the shares of the company and altering the memorandum of association of the company; - a board resolution allotting the newly created shares; - Form 12 (notice of increase of share capital);

+- Form 10 (return of allotment); - notification of the beneficiary owners. - For a further allotment of the unallotted shares: - a board resolution allotting the unallotted shares; - Form 10 (return of allotment): and - notification of the beneficiary owners of the new shareholders.

-Are there any post-incorporation requirements that need to be satisfied?
+Are there any postincorporation requirements that need to be satisfied?
 For example, registrations for tax purposes or business licences.

 Yes.
-After incorporation, the company must obtain a trade licence and a taxpayer identification number (TIN) from the relevant municipal authority and Uganda Revenue Authority (URA) respectively.
+After incorporation, the company must obtain a trade licence and a taxpayer identification number (TIN) from the relevant municipal authority and the URA respectively.